 The Standard requires that any planned or new developments are considered and planned in advance so that the environment will not be compromised.
 Thus procedures need to be in place to give guidance in the instances of.

 8. Construction work:

 Procedures should detail the forward planning and investigations necessary prior to any construction work on site.
 For intended excavations, operational controls should detail the responsibility for carrying out surveys not only for buried pipelines and any contaminated land, but also any ancient monuments or historic sites.
-The procedure should detail contacts and experts who could assist in identifying any protected species, trees, and hedgerows, SSSI sites, marine habitats or controlled waters.
-This could include the names of agencies to be contacted if wildlife habitats are to be disturbed and any local liaison groups if the construction is in a built-up or residential neighbourhood.
+The procedure should detail contacts and experts who could assist in identifying any protected species, trees, and hedgerows, SSSI sites, marine habitats, or controlled waters.
+This could include the names of agencies to be contacted if wildlife habitats are to be disturbed and any local liaison groups if the construction is in a built-up or residential neighborhood.